-- identifying how classroom support arrangements, such as deployment of teaching assistants, provision of ICT, contribute to, and enhance learning opportunities; - deciding how the implementation of specific strategies such as flexible or shared timetabling, nurture groups, etc. have enhanced attendance and participation; - consideration of how classroom/group organisation has been targeted to ensure that all pupils achieved increased levels of school success; - description of action to increase curriculum choice and/or flexibility has enhanced the access to appropriate attainments; - consideration of the school response to pupils through the application of the SEND Code of Practice has improved pupil attainment and how effective communication regarding specific pupil needs has been achieved and is monitored; - consideration of how liaison, increased communication and relationships with external agencies has supported and enhanced pupils' access to the curriculum and how this is monitored and improvements targeted; - identifying staff training needs in order to effectively meet the diverse abilities and disabilities of all pupils, including prospective pupils who may require manual handling, signing, personal hygiene support etc. has been identified and supported; - identifying pupil peer support mechanisms and the ways that the school/setting has ensured pupils have a voice in decisions that affect them; - taking action to ensure that disabled members of the school/setting community are seen in a positive light through publications promoting disability and providing positive role models of adults with disabilities to encourage success and achievement; - ensuring that action has been undertaken to ensure that parents and carers see themselves as partners in their children's education and are increasingly willing to actively support their children's education; - enhancing the positive culture and ethos of the school by undertaking quality marks or other additional intervention to improve the schools ability to include those with disabilities.
+- consideration of whole-school/setting ways of increasing participation in activities such as afterschool clubs, leisure and cultural activities, as well as off-site visits, particularly for difficult-toinclude pupil groups, such as those with physical or behavioural challenges; - how threats to participation have been analysed using risk assessment proforma and action taken to reduce those identified risks; - identifying how classroom support arrangements, such as deployment of teaching assistants, provision of ICT, contribute to, and enhance learning opportunities; - deciding how the implementation of specific strategies such as flexible or shared timetabling, nurture groups, etc. have enhanced attendance and participation; - consideration of how classroom/group organisation has been targeted to ensure that all pupils achieved increased levels of school success; - description of action to increase curriculum choice and/or flexibility has enhanced the access to appropriate attainments; - consideration of the school response to pupils through the application of the SEND Code of Practice has improved pupil attainment and how effective communication regarding specific pupil needs has been achieved and is monitored; - consideration of how liaison, increased communication and relationships with external agencies has supported and enhanced pupils' access to the curriculum and how this is monitored and improvements targeted; - identifying staff training needs in order to effectively meet the diverse abilities and disabilities of all pupils, including prospective pupils who may require manual handling, signing, personal hygiene support etc. has been identified and supported; - identifying pupil peer support mechanisms and the ways that the school/setting has ensured pupils have a voice in decisions that affect them; - taking action to ensure that disabled members of the school/setting community are seen in a positive light through publications promoting disability and providing positive role models of adults with disabilities to encourage success and achievement; - ensuring that action has been undertaken to ensure that parents and carers see themselves as partners in their children's education and are increasingly willing to actively support their children's education; - enhancing the positive culture and ethos of the school by undertaking quality marks or other additional intervention to improve the schools ability to include those with disabilities.

-8.2 Improving the physical environment of the school to increase the extent to which disabled pupils can take advantage of education and associated services
+8.2 Improving the school's physical environment to increase the extent to which disabled pupils can take advantage of education and associated services

-- in consultation with the LA (where necessary and appropriate) investigate various improvements to the site; - improve accessibility points to different curriculum areas; - investigate ways of making the site more accessible to both disabled parents and adult users.
+- In consultation with the LA (where necessary and appropriate) investigate various improvements to the site. - Improve accessibility points to different curriculum areas. - Investigate ways of making the site more accessible to both disabled parents and adult users.

-Hayton School will take account of the needs of pupils and visitors with physical difficulties and sensory impairments when planning and undertaking future improvements and refurbishments of the site and premises, such as improved access, lighting, acoustic treatment and colour schemes, and more accessible facilities and fittings.
-This is required regardless of whether the school/setting has pupils or visitors with disabilities and is preparation for a situation when they do.
+The school will take account of the needs of pupils and visitors with physical difficulties and sensory impairments when planning and undertaking future improvements and refurbishments of the site and premises, such as improved access, lighting, acoustic treatment and colour schemes, and more accessible facilities and fittings.
+This is required regardless of whether the school has pupils or visitors with disabilities and is preparation for a situation when they do.